MPA Watch Intern

 - Maintain a professional and enthusiastic attitude when representing Heal the Bay in public settings, meeting, events, and trainings.

 - Develop an independent research project on MPA Watch data, MPA policy and legislation, or another related topic and present results at the end of the internship.

-- Must be currently enrolled at or recently graduated from a college or university as an undergraduate or graduate student.
+- Preferably currently enrolled at or recently graduated from a college or university as an undergraduate or graduate student.

-- Must be currently enrolled or recently graduated in a degree program of Environmental Studies, Marine Science, Geography, Biology, Ecology, Environmental Policy or related field.
+- Preferably currently enrolled or recently graduated in a degree program of Environmental Studies, Marine Science, Geography, Biology, Ecology, Environmental Policy or related field.